 By putting time and work into finding the right people, you will improve your chances of hiring the best performers and avoiding costly and painful mistakes.

 As a leader you should learn to communicate with your teams this nurtures trust and loyalty from them.
 Also look for people who fit into your company culture, and always look beyond the CV.

 Learn more from the 6 Lessons from Terryanne Chebet’s journey.

 Organizational culture has emerged as a pivotal frame of reference for every leader and organization.

 Mr. James Mworia, Group CEO Centum Investments, advised that business leaders should ensure that they have processes and systems in place that support their strategy and company culture to achieve success.

-Mr. Mworia added that business leaders should also follow through, and monitor the key metrics across the businesses.
-It is imperative for project managers to understand their internal organizational culture and that of their customer in order to be successful.
+Mr. Mworia added that business leaders should also follow-through, and monitor the key metrics across the businesses.
+It is imperative for project managers to understand their internal organizational culture and that of their customers in order to be successful.